-The Exotic Mountains are a creative, modern interpretation of a centuries-old tradition.
+The exotic mountains are a creative, modern interpretation of a centuries-old tradition.
 Exclusively designed by Australian artists, with Festival Curator Claudia Chan Shaw, the Lunar lanterns tower roughly 13 meters tall.
 Marvel, now technology, together with classic Chinese methods because these magical lanterns light up Sydney’s harbor.
 Locate your zodiac sign, grab a live performance by our regional groups or enjoy summertime in Sydney at an exceptional celebration of the Lunar New Year.
 While you’re there, stop by Museum of Contemporary Art’s pop-up Colour Fields bar.
 It is accessible until Saturday 24 February.
-Get the Sydney Culture Walks app for a fun, simple way to browse the festival and Lunar Lanterns.
+Get the Sydney Culture Walks app for a fun, simple way to browse the festival and lunar lanterns.

-Celebrated on the 15th day of the first Chinese lunar month, the Lantern festival traditionally marks the end of this Chinese New Year Spring Festival period.
+Celebrated on the 15th day of the first Chinese lunar month, the lantern festival traditionally marks the end of this Chinese New Year Spring Festival period.
 It is Friday, March 2.
 People may venture out to examine the skies, the ship flying lanterns upward, fly vivid drones, have a meal, enjoy time with family members and friends in parks and natural areas.

 The Lantern Festival Is Essential

-The Lantern festival is the previous day (traditionally) of China’s main festival, Spring festival.
+The Lantern festival is the previous day traditionally of China’s main festival, Spring festival.
 Adhering to the Lantern Festival, Chinese New Year taboos are no longer in effect, and all New Year decorations are removed.
 Even the Lantern festival is also the first full moon night at the Greek calendar, marking the return of spring and representing the temptations of the loved ones.
 But most individuals can’t celebrate it with their own families in a family reunion since there’s absolutely no public holiday for this particular festival supplied that space travel is not feasible.

 How Can Chinese See the Lantern Festival?
 Colorful lanterns are revealed

-Following China’s various folk traditions, people get together in the night of the Lantern Festival to celebrate with many pursuits.
+Following China’s various folk traditions, people get together on the night of the Lantern Festival to celebrate with many pursuits.
 Since China is a massive country with a very long history and varied cultures, Lantern Festival habits and actions change regionally like loving and mild (floating, stationary, maintained, and flying) lanterns, appreciating the luminous skies, putting off forests flying drones, imagining riddles written on lanterns, eating tangyuan, lion dances, dragon carvings, and walking on stilts.
 The widespread and essential customs are appreciating arenas, imagining lantern riddles, eating tangyuan, and lion dances.

 Lighting and Viewing Lanterns.
 China’s paper figurines seem best in the night